XuminGaoGithub/XuminGaoGithub.github.io/_pages/Cleaning_robot.md

   </iframe>
 </div>

 <h3>Acknowledgements</h3>
 <p style="margin-top:5px; text-align: justify; text-justify: inter-word; text-align-last: left;">
-Thanks to the support and guidance of Associate Professor Xiaosong Xiong.
+We gratefully acknowledge the support of the Institute of Robotics and Intelligent Systems at Wuhan University of Science and Technology and Professor Jiang Lin.
+The team members include Gao Xumin, Wang Han, Ai Chao, and Jiang Lin.
 </p>